-Your Performance Measurement Plan should show how you will monitor and assess your performance as an awardee and achieve your selected program goal and objective from the perspectives of Effectiveness, Efficiency, Quality, and Timeliness for your overall project.
+Your Performance Measurement Plan should show how you will monitor and assess your performance as an awardee and achieve your selected program objective from the perspectives of Effectiveness, Efficiency, Quality, and Timeliness for your overall project.

 For each performance measure, identify what data you will collect from what source, the method you will use to collect it, and according to what schedule.
 The chart below provides sample statements for each measure and a space to record your own.
-We've provided a fillable version of this chart (DOCX, 25KB), which you are welcome, but not required, to use.
+We've provided a fillable version of this chart (DOCX, 25KB), which you're welcome, but not required, to use.
 We recommend limiting your Performance Measurement Plan to two pages.
 Save your document as a PDF.

-Performance Measure Data We Will Collect (e.g., counts, costs, weights, volumes, temperatures, percentages, hours, observations, opinions, feelings) Source of Our Data (e.g., members of the target group, project staff, stakeholders, internal/ external documents, recording devices, databases) Method We Will Use (e.g., survey, questionnaire, interview, focus group, informal discussion, observation, assessment, document analysis) Schedule (e.g., daily, weekly, monthly, quarterly, annually, beginning/end) Effectiveness: The extent to which activities contribute to achieving the intended results rehoused objects against the t Example : At the end of each p nonth, using a report prepared by otal number proposed for the pro roject year, our external consulta against our intended project resu oject. nt will present results of the on Efficiency: How well resources (e.g., funds, expertise, time) are used while generating maximum value for the target group ill assess our expenditures for pr l calculate the dollar value of volu system.
-Quality: How well the activities meet the requirements and expectations of the target group participated in the training. nid-point, and end of the projec - Timeliness: The extent to which each task/activity is completed within the proposed timeframe Example: Every six months, our Project Director will assess the fit between our proposed Schedule of Completion and actual activity completion dates.
+Performance Measure Data We Will Collect (e.g., counts, costs, weights, volumes, temperatures, percentages, hours, observations, opinions, feelings) Source of Our Data (e.g., members of the target group, project staff, stakeholders, internal/ external documents, recording devices, databases) Method We Will Use (e.g., survey, questionnaire, interview, focus group, informal discussion, observation, assessment, document analysis) Schedule (e.g., daily, weekly, monthly, quarterly, annually, beginning/end) Effectiveness: The extent to which activities contribute to achieving the intended results Example: At the end of each month, using a report prepared by the registrar, we will compare the cumulative count of rehoused objects against the total number proposed for the project.
+Example: At the end of each project year, our external consultant will present results of the ongoing observation-based evaluation and compare them against our intended project results.
+Example: Twice per year, we will assess our expenditures for program supplies on a per-person-served basis.
+Example: Each quarter, we will calculate the dollar value of volunteer hours contributed to the project as recorded in our online volunteer management system.
+Efficiency: How well resources (e.g., funds, expertise, time) are used while generating maximum value for the target group Quality: How well the activities meet the requirements and expectations of the target group Example: At the beginning, the mid-point, and end of the project, we will administer a satisfaction survey to staff who have participated in the training.
+Example: We will gather opinions about our online services through questionnaires provided to every 20th user.
+Example: Every six months, our Project Director will assess the fit between our proposed Schedule of Completion and actual activity completion dates.
 Example: Each quarter, each project partner will submit to our Project Director a templated report showing their progress on meeting project milestones.
+Timeliness: The extent to which each task/activity is completed within the proposed timeframe